 - Add water, cover and simmer 1 hour, or until meat is tender (or pressure cook 30 minutes).

 - Pour off broth and reserve.
-Skim off fat when it rises to the top.
+Skim off any fat.

 - Remove meat from bones when cool enough to handle.